rBurgett/Backbone.js-with-IndexedDB-and-Dexie.js-Demo/README.md

 ###Dexie.js

 [Dexie.js](https://github.com/dfahlander/Dexie.js/wiki/Dexie.js) is a very well-written JavaScript library for using indexedDB.
-With Dexie.js, you the developer, do not need to worry about browser inconsistencies because the library smooths over all those and provides you a simple and readable API for interacting with the DB.
+With Dexie.js, you do not need to worry about browser inconsistencies because the library smooths over all those and provides you a simple and readable API for interacting with the DB.

 ###Backbone.js